Cesco16/NanoExpansion/README.md

 # NanoExpansion: a tool for the characterization of Repeat Expansion Pattern in Nanopore sequencing samples

-Tool for extraction and characterization of Short Tandem Repeats (STRs) data from nanopore sequencing.
+NanoExpansion is a python software for the extraction and characterization of Short Tandem Repeats (STRs) data from nanopore sequencing.

 ## How to use NanoExpansion